This year, it's more important than ever for you to be kind to yourself as a nurse or carer.

 1. Share your feelings

-- Try to keep in touch with friends and family to stay connected.
+- Try to keep in touch with friends and family as much as you feel able to, to stay connected.

-- If you can, find someone you feel comfortable being open with, such as a family member, friend or colleague they’ll be able to support you through these challenging times.
+- If you can, find someone you feel comfortable being open with, such as a family member, friend or colleague, and honestly talk about how you're feeling.

 - Working in a supportive environment is also key to maintaining your mental health, so if something is troubling you at work - share it.
 If you feel overwhelmed or uncertain, bring this up with a nurse in charge or manager.